CommitteeOfZero/committeeofzero.github.io/_posts/2016-11-21-steinsgate-for-steam-improvement-patch.markdown

 ##### Script fixes

-A full proofreading pass of the game has been completed, fixing slight grammatical issues, minor typos and wording issues, as well as an extensive amount of inconsistencies with text formatting and a handful of translation fixes.
+A full proofreading pass of the game has been completed, fixing slight grammatical issues, minor typos, wording issues, and mistranslations, as well as an extensive number of text formatting inconsistencies.
 Also includes display fixes in Suzuha's route.

 ##### Checked TIPS